ranjitgautam828-eng/cybersecurity-fundamentals/README.md

 This covers different areas of cybersecurity, each with its own file.
 Below are the ones I'm actively messing with.
 More will appear as I break and fix things in the field.

 **Fields:**
-1. Linux
+1. Linux  (linux command guid)
-2. Computer Architecture
+2. Computing ( contain fundamentals of computer)
 3. Security Concepts (the fancy terms people throw around)

 ---